 Identity protection is designed to help you monitor, detect and respond to suspicious activity involving your personal information.

-It alerts you if your Social Security number (SSN), bank accounts or other sensitive details are being misused.
-Many identity theft services also have recovery services and identity theft insurance to cover costs if your identity is stolen.
+In addition, many identity theft services also offer recovery services and identity theft insurance to cover costs if your identity is stolen.

 What you could get with identity theft protection